swarmcity/SwarmCityApiMin/README.md

 /ipfs
 ```

-the body should contain an object with the key of 'data' and the value containing the text value you want to save, in this example we are storing a 1px transparent gif as a base 64 string.
+the body should contain an object with the key of 'data' and the value containing URI Encoded base 64 value you want to save, in this example we are storing a 1px transparent gif as a base 64 string.

 ```
 {"data":"data:image/gif;base64,R0lGODlhAQABAIAAAP///wAAACH5BAEAAAAALAAAAAABAAEAAAICRAEAOw=="}